mapbox/mapbox-gl-js/README.md

 ```

 This assumes you have the `MapboxAccessToken` environment variable set to a Mapbox API token from https://www.mapbox.com/account/apps/.
+It will watch the source files and automatically rebuild the browserify bundle whenever a change is detected.

 Tests are written in `tape` and can run on [Sauce Labs](https://saucelabs.com/) via [zuul](https://github.com/defunctzombie/zuul).